You are here

 Celebrate various aspects of the national pastime in the nation’s capital.

 There are plenty of ways to engage with the national pastime in the nation’s capital.
+And now, with DC ready to host its first World Series since 1933 thanks to the Washington Nationals' incredible run, there's no better time to take in these experiences.
 Check them out below!

 Before or after you attend a Nats game, or if you’re simply exploring the impressive Capitol Riverfront neighborhood, make sure to check out the three statues located outside of the stadium on the approach to the home plate entrance (you do not need a ticket to view).
 The legendary figures presented are all essential to DC’s baseball history: Walter Johnson, Frank Howard and Josh Gibson.
 Gaze at the incredibly detailed statues and read the inscriptions highlighting their accomplishments, which serve as pillars of the sport’s story in the District, pre-Nationals (the current franchise moved to DC from Montreal in 2005).